Westminster Business Forum

 Format: DOWNLOADABLE PDF

-This conference will discuss next steps for UK payments policy, regulation and market development.
+This conference discussed next steps for UK payments policy, regulation and market development.

-It will be an opportunity for stakeholders and policymakers to assess the way forward for development and growth of the UK payments services sector.
-They will assess what will be needed from government, regulation and industry if the National Payments Vision (NPV) is to be implemented smoothly and achieve its aims for innovation, competition and consumer protection.
-The agenda includes a focus on the way forward for upgrading retail payments infrastructure, priorities for unlocking open banking benefits, and strategies for developing a coordinated approach to regulation that minimises overlap.
+It was an opportunity for stakeholders and policymakers to assess the way forward for development and growth of the UK payments services sector.
+They assessed what will be needed from government, regulation and industry if the National Payments Vision (NPV) is to be implemented smoothly and achieve its aims for innovation, competition and consumer protection.
+The agenda included a focus on the way forward for upgrading retail payments infrastructure, priorities for unlocking open banking benefits, and strategies for developing a coordinated approach to regulation that minimises overlap.

 Payments Vision Delivery Committee (PVDC)

-Sessions will discuss implementation of the NPV, including priorities for the PVDC in facilitating regulatory coordination and alignment, as well as the role of the Vision Engagement Group and next steps for incorporating industry perspectives if innovation and sector growth are to be achieved.
+Sessions discussed implementation of the NPV, including priorities for the PVDC in facilitating regulatory coordination and alignment, as well as the role of the Vision Engagement Group and next steps for incorporating industry perspectives if innovation and sector growth are to be achieved.

 Open banking

-The conference will be an opportunity to assess the way forward for developing a commercially sustainable model for open banking, including priorities for the Interim Entity in achieving a smooth pathway to effective structuring and governance.
-Delegates will consider next steps for commercial variable recurring payments, including strategies for use case expansion, and opportunities and challenges for open banking journeys in e-commerce.
+The conference was an opportunity to assess the way forward for developing a commercially sustainable model for open banking, including priorities for the Interim Entity in achieving a smooth pathway to effective structuring and governance.
+Delegates considered next steps for commercial variable recurring payments, including strategies for use case expansion, and opportunities and challenges for open banking journeys in e-commerce.

 Payments infrastructure

-Future needs of the UK’s retail payments infrastructure will also be discussed, with the PVDC due to publish an approach to governance and funding, alongside proposals for reforming Pay.UK by the end of Q2 2025.
-Sessions will assess priorities for upgrading the Faster Payments System to support innovation, as well as clarity needed for payment service providers and investors.
+Future needs of the UK’s retail payments infrastructure were also discussed, with the PVDC due to publish an approach to governance and funding, alongside proposals for reforming Pay.UK by the end of Q2 2025.
+Sessions assessed priorities for upgrading the Faster Payments System to support innovation, as well as clarity needed for payment service providers and investors.

 Regulation and growth